Rotberget

 Rotberget is a village in Grue Municipality in Innlandet county, Norway.
 The village is located in the Finnskogen district, about 3.5 km west of the Swedish border.

 History

-Starting on 1 January 1838, Rotberget was administratively a part of the municipality of Hof.
-On 1 January 1963, Hof became a part of Åsnes municipality, and then on 1 January 1969 Rotberget was moved to the neighboring municipality Grue.
+Starting on 1 January 1838, Rotberget was administratively a part of Hof Municipality.
+On 1 January 1963, Hof became a part of Åsnes Municipality, and then on 1 January 1969 Rotberget was transferred to Grue Municipality.
 At that time Rotberget had twenty three inhabitants.